 For the 2019-2020 Program Year, 30 Low-Income Community Solar projects (54.5 MW), 20 Non-Profit/Public Facilities projects (2.7 MW), and 11 Low-Income Distributed Generation projects (2 MW) applied during the initial project application window.
-As of the filing of this Revised Plan for Commission approval, the review of those The eligible applications for Low-Income Community Solar projects was still underway.
-It is expected exceeded the allocated sub-program budget for that program year, so the project selection protocol will be neededwas executed for the Low-Income Community Solar sub-program.
-Four community solar sub-program whileprojects were selected (totaling 4 MW of capacity).
-The applications for the Low-Income Distributed Generation and Non-Profit/Public Facilities sub-programs did not fill available budgets.
-The Low-Income Distributed Generation Non-Profit/Public Facilities sub-program reopened on October 25, 2019 for rolling project applications fand closed on February 26, 2020 after 24 projects (totaling 2.8 MW of capacity) were approved for the program year.
-The Low-Income Distributed Generation subprogram reopened for rolling project applications on October 1, 2019, to continue until the subprogram budget is filled or until May 31, 2020) on October 1, 2019 and the Non-Profit/Public Facilities sub-program is expected to reopen on October 25, 2019.
+The eligible applications for Low-Income Community Solar projects exceeded the allocated sub-program budget for that program year, so the project selection protocol was executed for the Low-Income Community Solar sub-program.
+Four community solar projects were selected (totaling 4 MW of capacity).
+The applications for the Low-Income Distributed Generation and Non-Profit/Public Facilities sub-programs did not fill available sub-program budgets.
+The Non-Profit/Public Facilities sub-program reopened on October 25, 2019 for rolling project applications and closed on February 26, 2020 after 24 projects (totaling 2.8 MW of capacity) were approved for the program year.
+The Low-Income Distributed Generation sub-program reopened for rolling project applications on October 1, 2019, to continue until the sub-program budget is filled or until May 31, 2020.
 As of the filing of the Final Revised Plan for Commission approval, 10 low-income residential projects (totaling over 2 MW of capacity) have been selected for the Low-Income Distributed Generation sub-program.